Mathematics (MATH)

 MATH 304 Multivariable Statistics (4 semester hours)

 Statistical analysis of large multivariate datasets.
 Multivariate densities and distributions.
 The general linear model and multivariate regression, analysis of variance.
 Multilevel linear models.
 Clustering and factor analysis.
 Time series models.
 Modern computational software.
-Prerequisites: MATH 205 and MATH 251 and (MATH 181 or CMSI 1010 or ENGR 160 or ENGR 1200 or consent of instructor).
+Prerequisites: MATH 205 and MATH 251 and (MATH 181 or CMSI 1010 or ENGR 160 or ENGR 1200 or permission of instructor).

 MATH 307 Teaching Math Practicum (2 semester hours)